 Module 3: Lessons from Leaders

-A seminar series in which successful entrepreneurs and business leaders share their experiences in commercializing technologies in the cardiovascular health sector.
+A webinar series in which successful entrepreneurs and business leaders share their experiences in commercializing technologies in the cardiovascular health sector.

 Guest speakers include executives and founders of medical device, biotechnology and digital health companies.

 Module 4: Community of Mentors